top of page

 Lenses

 Sony FE system is still probably the most compelling option for lenses.
-There are a lot of high quality lenses from Sony now, a ton of Sony and Zeiss lenses in general, lots of native 3rd party AF options for various budgets and the ability to adapt almost any SLR and Rangefinder lens with or without auto focus.
+There are a lot of great AF lenses from Sony and Zeiss, lots of native 3rd party AF options (for various budgets) and the ability to adapt almost any SLR and Rangefinder lens with or without AF.
 Where it falls down is with longer lens options currently.
-Missing staples like a 200/2 & 300/2.8 for pros.
-Not having any compact and/or cheaper telephoto primes, nothing with in-built tele-converters, no PF lenses, nothing at all above 600mm.
-Nikon is bringing out a lot of interesting telephoto lenses for their considerably newer mirrorless platform now.
-Sony don't even have a road-map for their planned lenses!
+As of 2024 we now have a couple of nice lightweight primes, in the Sony 300mm f/2.8 and Sigma 500mm f/5.6, but there is still no 200mm f/2, no other compact and/or cheaper telephoto primes, nothing with in-built tele-converters, no PF lenses and nothing at all above 600mm.
+Nikon is bringing out a lot of interesting telephoto lenses for their considerably newer mirrorless platform now that are putting Sony to shame.

 Sony 135GM @ 1/160th, f/2.2 iso 320 | Focused at around 90cm